b05611038/data_sciences_r_final/README.md

 ## Introduction
 In the project, we try to improve the prediction of traveling time on the highway.
 We had found the website which has the same function just like our project.
 Thus, we do not imitate the function of the website.
 We focus on the more accurate prediction of traveling time on the highway.
+Note: all program in the project is based on python3.5.2, please check the version is newer than it.

 ## Group member